-Litigation - The County is party to legal proceedings, many of which occur in the normal course of governmental operations.
-It is not possible at the present time to estimate ultimate outcome or liability, if any, of the County with respect to the various proceedings.
+Regarding other legal proceedings, it is not possible, at the present time, to estimate the ultimate outcome or liability, if any, of the County with respect to the various proceedings.
 However, the County's legal counsel believes that ultimate liability resulting from these lawsuits will not have a material adverse effect on the financial condition of the County.

-NOTE 13 - NO COMMITMENT DEBT (NOT INCLUDED IN FINANCIAL STATEMENTS)
+NOTE 14 - NO COMMITMENT DEBT (NOT INCLUDED IN FINANCIAL STATEMENTS)